davidfloyd91/davidfloyd91.github.io/_posts/2019-02-13-the-birth-of-git.markdown

 Anyone who wanted to use BeeKeeper could pay for it, McVoy decided in early 2005 -- idealistic free software dev or no.

-Typical software company CEO, this is why proprietary is wrong.
+Typical software company CEO, this is why proprietary software is wrong.
 Right?

 Perhaps.
 But while McVoy reportedly twirled his mustache and chortled while making this decision,<a name="note2top" href="#note2"><sup>[2]</sup></a> he was <a href="https://www.linux.com/news/bitkeeper-and-linux-end-road" target="\_blank">not unprovoked</a>.